MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

 ---
 # Create a dashboard base query

 Base queries are reusable query snippets that can be used as building blocks for all dashboards query components such as parameters, tiles, and other base queries.
 A single base query is managed in the context of a specific dashboard.
-Each dashboard can have one ore more base queries.
-Base queries make query maintenance in dashboards easier, so that a new query or update of an existing reused query can be modified in a central location.
+Each dashboard can have one or more base queries.
+Base queries make query maintenance in dashboards easier, as queries can be managed in a central location.

 To interactively explore sample dashboards, see [Quickstart: Visualize sample data dashboards](web-ui-samples-dashboards.md).